smartiniOnGitHub/fastify-example/README.md

 - `FEATURE_WEBHOOK_DISABLE`, to disable (not load) related plugin
 - `FEATURE_HEALTHCHECK_DISABLE`, to disable (not load) related plugin
 - `FEATURE_CLOUDEVENTS_DISABLE`, to disable (not load) related plugin
 - `FEATURE_CLOUDEVENTS_STRICT_DISABLE`, to disable strict mode in generated CloudEvents (if/when related plugin is enabled)
 - `FEATURE_CLOUDEVENTS_LOG_CONSOLE_DISABLE`, to disable CloudEvent serialization to console
-- `FEATURE_CLOUDEVENTS_LOG_FILE_DISABLE`, to disable CloudEvent serialization to console, by default true (so disabled); note that when enabled a new log file will be created at any run of the server, and the previous is renamed (if present) so nothing is lost, and any new run is fresh
+- `FEATURE_CLOUDEVENTS_LOG_FILE_DISABLE`, to disable CloudEvent serialization to console, by default true (so disabled); note that when enabled a new log file will be created at any run of the server, but previous (if present) will be overwritten, so any new run is fresh and old logs will be discarded
 - `FEATURE_NATS_DISABLE`, to disable (not load) related plugin if not specified default behavior will be applied.